moogacs/docs.buf.build/docs/configuration/v1beta1/buf-yaml.md

 **1. Roots must not overlap, that is one root can not be a sub-directory of another root.**

-For example, the following is not a valid configuration:
+For example, this is not a valid configuration:

 ```yaml title="buf.yaml"
 version: v1beta1